Viral pneumonia is inflammation (irritation and swelling) of the lungs due to infection with a virus.

 - Loss of appetite, low energy, and fatigue

 - Sharp or stabbing chest pain that gets worse when you breathe deeply or cough

-If your doctor or nurse thinks you have pneumonia, you will have a complete physical exam and a chest x-ray
+If the doctor thinks you have pneumonia, you will also have a chest x-ray

 - Complete blood count (CBC)

 - CT scan of the chest